Murder & Homicide Defense Attorneys in Ventura County

 A murder conviction has the potential to alter a person’s existence for the rest of their life.
 For this reason, it’s imperative you seek the help of a criminal defense attorney who has the proper experience and skill to advocate for you in the courtroom.
 Our attorneys are very familiar with the laws and penalties that come with a potential murder or homicide conviction and can build a strong defense strategy.

 For a FREE consultation, call or text our firm at (805) 644-8888.

-The criminal defense lawyers at Morgan Law Firm are experts at defending clients charged with a variety of homicide crimes, including.
+The criminal defense lawyers at Morgan Law Firm are highly skilled at defending clients charged with a variety of homicide crimes, including:

 - Murder (First and Second Degree)

 - Excusable and Justifiable Homicide

 A homicide is the killing of one human being by another, and murder is a type of homicide.
 In California, murder is the unlawful killing of a human or fetus with “malice aforethought.”